bjoyce3/Journey_to_the_Compute/README.md

 # Journey to the Compute
 Two day hands-on workshop for Docker, Singularity, and leveraging HPC and cloud resources.

-# Journey to the Compute, Episode 1: Containers to Quiet the Dependency Hells
+# Journey to the Compute, Episode 1: Containers to deal with dependencies

 ## Containers and why they're useful